xbeat/Machine-Learning/README.md

 Grokked Transformers are a novel approach to endowing large language models with reasoning capabilities.
 Unlike traditional methods that explicitly encode rules or knowledge, Grokked Transformers aim to implicitly learn reasoning patterns from data, leveraging the power of transformers to capture complex relationships and dependencies.

+## 7 Essential Python Packages for Finance

+The Power of QuantLib in Python

+QuantLib is a comprehensive quantitative finance library providing tools for derivatives pricing, fixed income analysis, and risk management.
+Its Python wrapper, QuantLib-Python, enables sophisticated financial modeling with object-oriented design patterns and industry-standard algorithms.

 ## 10 Underrated Python Packages for Data Science

 CleanLab - Advanced Data Cleaning